ethereum-optimism/optimism-tutorial/README.md

 This tutorial is an introduction to the process of developing applications on Optimistic Ethereum.
 Specifically, we'll take you through the process of building, testing, deploying, and interacting with a Solidity smart contract on top of the platform.

+> NOTE: We're quickly working to update `@eth-optimism/plugins` to fix several issues to make the development and testing process is easier for everyone!
+This section will be updated within the next couple of days that will change some of the later steps below that rely on this package.

 Planned future iterations of this tutorial will include:
 - Communicating between Optimistic Ethereum and Ethereum.
 - Using more advanced Optimism tooling.